fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

     password: ${{ secrets.pypi_password }}
 ```

 This Action expects two inputs: `user` and a `password`.
 You will notice that the password is referencing a variable called `secrets`, which is a variable that contains an [encrypted secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) that you can upload to your GitHub repository.
-There are thousands of Actions (that are free) for a wide variety of tasks which can be discovered on the [GitHub Marketplace](https://github.com/marketplace?type=actions).
+There are thousands of Actions (that are free) for a wide variety of tasks that can be discovered on the [GitHub Marketplace](https://github.com/marketplace?type=actions).
 The ability to inherit ready-made Actions in your workflow allows you to accomplish complex tasks without implementing all of the logic yourself.
 Some useful Actions for those getting started are:

 - [actions/checkout](https://github.com/actions/checkout):  Allows you to quickly clone the contents of your repository into your environment, which you often want to do.
 This does a number of other things such as automatically mount your repository’s files into downstream Docker containers.
-- [mxschmitt/action-tmate](https://github.com/mxschmitt/action-tmate): very useful for debugging actions interactively.
+- [mxschmitt/action-tmate](https://github.com/mxschmitt/action-tmate): Proivdes a way to debug Actions interactively.
 This uses port forwarding to give you a terminal in the browser that is connected to your Actions runner.
 Be careful not to expose sensitive information if you use this.
-- [actions/github-script](https://github.com/actions/github-script):  Gives you a pre-authenticated [ocotokit.js](https://octokit.github.io/rest.js/) client that allows you to interact with the GitHub api to accomplish almost any task on GitHub automatically.
+- [actions/github-script](https://github.com/actions/github-script):  Gives you a pre-authenticated [ocotokit.js](https://octokit.github.io/rest.js/) client that allows you to interact with the GitHub API to accomplish almost any task on GitHub automatically.
 Only [these endpoints](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) are supported (for example, the [secrets endpoint](https://developer.github.com/v3/actions/secrets/) is not in that list).

 In addition to the aforementioned Actions, it is helpful to go peruse the official [GitHub Actions docs](https://help.github.com/en/actions) before diving in.